ocupop/refed-website/src/_states/georgia.md

         applies_to_food_type: Infant Formula
         purpose_of_law: Sale after date not permitted
         excerpted_language_from_the_law: >-
-          (2) Expiration Dates.
-It shall be unlawful to sell or offer for sale, at retail or wholesale, the following food items past the EXPIRATION DATE stated on the label: (a) Infant Formula.
+          (3)(e) Expiration Dates.
+It shall be unlawful to sell or offer for sale, at retail or wholesale, the following food items past the EXPIRATION DATE stated on the label: (2) Infant Formula.
         legal_citation: Ga.
 Comp.
 R. & Regs.
 40-7-1-.26 (2013).
       - title: Reg 7
         applies_to_food_type: Milk